WolfwithSword/TwitchCollabNetwork/README.md

 # Twitch Collab Network
 Visualize the Twitch Collab Network between various streamers.

-This application takes in a primary channel to start with and will scan all available VODs (not highlights or clips) for tagged users.
+This application takes in a primary channel(s) to start with and will scan all available VODs (not highlights or clips) for tagged users.

 Any user tagged in a VOD title will have their VODs scanned and the process repeats until limits are reached.